xbouteiller/cavitron/README.md

 4. The program looks for errors or inconsistency within several columns.
 If a potential problem is detected, the program propose some action in order to fix it.
 <img src="img/2021-03-02_12-45_1.png" width="75%" height="75%">

-For example here, the program detects 3 differents values for the treatment column : adult, young and empty values (nan).
-It seems that someone forgot to fill the column for one individual, so it is possible to fix the problem by modifying empty value with a new value (choice 2) or to erase the empy rows (choice 4).
-Other typos (e.g. on adult or young) could have also been fixed here by selecting more values to modify.
+For example here, the program has detected 3 differents values for the treatment column : adult, young and empty values (nan).
+It seems that someone forgot to fill the column for at least one individual, so it is possible to fix the problem by modifying empty value with a new value (choice 2) or to erase the empy rows (choice 4).
+Independant choice of action can be made for each individual containing nan.
+Other typos (e.g. on adult or young) could have also been fixed in this step by selecting more values to modify.
 <img src="img/2021-03-04_12-22.png" width="75%" height="75%">

 #### Step 5